How to Recycle Batteries in 2026: EPA Requirements, RCRA Compliance & Free Drop-Off Locations

 Batteries must be recycled — not thrown in the trash — because they contain toxic heavy metals like lead, cadmium, lithium, and mercury that can leak into soil and groundwater.

 The U.S. EPA explicitly states that rechargeable batteries should never go in household garbage or municipal recycling bins.
+Several states have made this a legal requirement under both federal RCRA rules and new 2026 state laws.

 With over 34,000 free drop-off locations across the U.S., recycling your batteries is easier than most people think.